 "Here."
 Dimitri stuck his hand out into empty space.

 "Right here."
 He could hear her light footsteps getting louder as she approached him.
 "Can you see my hand?"

 "Yeah, I think so -"

 Anya broke off, but Dimitri didn't have to wonder why.
-His own brain activity ceased at the same moment, when her fingertips reached out and brushed the tips of his gloves, the hot spark that shot through his body comically at odds with their environment.
+His own brain activity had ceased at the same moment, when her fingertips reached out and brushed the tips of his gloves, the hot spark that shot through his body comically at odds with their environment.

-So it hadn't been a fluke, an after effect of the alcohol coursing through his blood before their last encounter at the bar on the train.
-There was no way Dimitri could still deny feeling something between them now.
+So it hadn't been a fluke, an after effect of the alcohol coursing through his blood during their encounter at the bar on the train.
+There was no way Dimitri could deny feeling something between them now.
 He couldn't speak then if he wanted to, especially when Anya closed her trembling hand around his fingers and murmured through clenched teeth, "God, your hand is so warm."

 He coughed, shaking himself.
 "What-what happened to your gloves?"